princekham/3D-Printing/blender.md

   - after selecting a brush, Shift+ Space bar to open 'context menu'
   - 'Z' to call upon the solid, wireframe, etc. menu
   - 'F' key to change the size of the radius
+  - Shift + f for the strength of the brush.
+  -
   -